-Note: about keeping your original ammeter in place, there is no need to put a reducer on ammeters as they read current flow and not voltage.
+Note: If you plan to keep your original ammeter in place, there is no need to install a reducer as ammeters read current flow and not voltage.
 If you have a volt meter rather than ammeter you may need to add a resistor or recommend adding an aftermarket ammeter.